axflow/axflow/docs/documentation/models/huggingface-text-generation.md

  *
  * @param request The request body sent to HF.
 See their documentation linked above for details
  * @param options
- * @param options.accessToken The HuggingFace access token.
+ * @param options.apiKey The HuggingFace access token.
 If not provided, requests will be throttled
  * @param options.apiUrl The HuggingFace API URL.
 Defaults to https://api-inference.huggingface.co/models/
  * @param options.fetch The fetch implementation to use.
 Defaults to globalThis.fetch
  * @param options.headers Optionally add additional HTTP headers to the request.
+ * @param options.signal An AbortSignal that can be used to abort the fetch request.
  * @returns The response body from HF.
 See their documentation linked above for details */ declare function run(